 After initial recognition, license assets are carried at cost less accumulated amortization and impairment losses.
-The useful lives are based on the license term (2 - 7 years).
+The useful lives are based on the license term.

 The amortization method used should reflect the pattern in which the asset's future economic benefits are expected to be consumed.
-If that pattern cannot be determined reliably, the straight-line method shall be used.
-The consumption of economic benefits is influenced by the license term as well as the underlying schedule for the respective sports league.
+If that pattern cannot be determined reliably, the straight line method shall be used.